 Content design at Instagram is faceted and diverse.

-When I reflect on everything I worked on in just under two years with Instagram, it feels impossible to summarize my time there.
-Instagram content designers wear many, many hats, often supporting several product teams at a given time.
+When I reflect on everything I worked on at Instagram, it feels impossible to summarize my time there.
+Instagram content designers wear many hats, often supporting several product teams at a given time.

-I formally supported 5 product teams within Instagram for Business — including the Growth, Ads, Search and Browse, and Discovery teams — and worked on projects that improved existing features for professional users and several net-new experiences.
+I supported 5 product teams within Instagram for Business — including Growth, Ads Product, Ads Messaging, Search and Browse, and Discovery — and worked on projects that improved existing features for professional users and several net-new experiences.
 I also frequently supported urgent ad hoc projects for the Meta family of apps, including WhatsApp and Facebook.

 HIGHLIGHTS